hackersupreme/react-spring-chain-animation/README.md

     leave: { opacity: 0, transform: 'scale(0)' }
   })
 ```
+To make sure the items in the array mount and unmount, the first array in the first argument of the hook is dependent on the `open` variable defined earlier.
+Try replacing `open ? data: []` with `data` to see how it affects the animation!

 The array of items to apply the animations to is located in the `data.js` file.
 The array that is exported from that file is imported into a variable named `data`.